Wang Shun: Career

 In November 2010, at age 16, Wang first represented China at the 2010 Asian Games and won a silver medal in the men's 200m individual medley event.

-In September 2011, Wang broke the Asian record when he won the men's 400m individual medley at the Chinese National Swimming Championships.
+In September 2011, he broke the Asian record when he won the men's 400m individual medley at the Chinese National Swimming Championships.

 In July 2012, he made his Olympic debut at the 2012 Summer Olympics held in London, finishing 22nd in the men's 200m individual medley event.
 In November 2012, he won gold medals in both the men's 200m and 400m individual medley at the 2012 Asian Swimming Championships.

 In April 2013, he set the national record when he won the men's 200m individual medley at the Chinese National Swimming Championships.
 In September 2013, he broke his own national record when he won the men's 400m individual medley at the 2013 National Games of China.

 In August 2015, Wang broke his own national record when he won the bronze medal in the men's 200m individual medley at the 2015 World Championships, achieving a breakthrough for China in its men's medley swimming performance at international competitions.